mercethem/DDS/docs/scripts/sh/dynamic_ALL.md

-# dynamic_ALL.sh
+# run_complete_workflow.sh

 ## Overview

-`dynamic_ALL.sh` is the main orchestrator script that runs the complete DDS workflow.
+`run_complete_workflow.sh` is the main orchestrator script that runs the complete DDS workflow.
 It executes all necessary steps in the correct order: environment setup, IDL generation, domain ID updates, security setup, patching, and building.

 ## Purpose